 We had to wait for Zerdu to buy our tickets so that we could enter the churches.

 Many pilgrims were standing on the walls.

 It was hard for Jane, Sue, and I to stay together with Zerdu.
 There were many stairs to go down and there were shoes left all over the stairs.
-(You can’t enter a church wearing shoes.
+You can’t enter a church wearing shoes.

 It would have been much easier to take photos of both the inside and outside of these incredible churches at another time of the year when all of the pilgrims were not there.
-But it is the pilgrims that made the experience so wonderful.
+But it is the pilgrims that made the experience so rewarding.

 This of the top of the Church of Bete Giyorgis (Church of St. George).
 It is in the shape of a cross.

-And this shows a side view of Bete Giyorgis
+This is a side-view of Bete Giyorgis

 This round structures are in the style of King Lalibela’s house.
-The pilgrims who arrive days in advance get to stay in these houses.
+The pilgrims who arrive many days in advance get to stay in these houses.
 All of the others sleep on the ground all around the churches.

 In one of the churches, this priest was blessing people.
 He is holding a special cross.

 The ceiling, pillars, and inside of the arches were amazing.